Expanding solutions near unstable Lane-Emden stars: High dimensional case of the Euler-Poisson equations

+Different from the 3D case, the second term in \eqref{H} is non-positive for $n\geq 4$.
+We can prove that the solution will blow up in finite time when the initial data has negative energy.
+But it is unknown whether not a solution with arbitrary initial data in $\mathcal{B}_\mu$ will collapse in finite time.
+Meanwhile, the invariant set $\mathcal{B}_{\mu}$ can be similarly defined in the 3-D case.
+It would be very interesting to know if collapsing solutions can be found for initial data in $\mathcal{B}_{\mu}$ for the 3D case. \end{remark}

+\textbf{Competing interests} The authors declare that they have no competing interests.
+All data included in this study are available.

-\textbf{Acknowledgments. } Ming Cheng's research was supported in part by the Natural Science Foundation of Jilin Province (Grant No. 20200201253JC) and the Natural Science Foundation of China (Grant No. 11971095).
+\textbf{Acknowledgments. } Ming Cheng's research was supported in part by the Scientific and Technological Project of Jilin Provinces Education Department (Grant No. JJKH20231123KJ) and the NSF of China (Grant No. 11971095 and No. 12371191).
 Xing Cheng has been partially supported by the NSF of Jiangsu Province (Grant No. BK20221497).
 Zhiwu Lin's research was supported partly by the NSF grants DMS-1715201 and DMS-2007457.